Olha Bodnar

-Olha Bodnar is a Ukrainian politician, People's Deputy of Ukraine, member of the 5th and 6th convocations of Verkhovna Rada of Ukraine, member of the fraction Yulia Tymoshenko Bloc.
+Olha Bodnar is a Ukrainian politician, People's Deputy of Ukraine, member of the 5th and 6th convocations of Verkhovna Rada of Ukraine, member of the faction Yulia Tymoshenko Bloc.

 Biography

 Olha Bodnar was born on 19 February 1965 in Yampil, Vinnytsia Oblast.
-In 1987 she graduated from Kyiv National University, Department of Physics, qualified as physicist (molecular physics), and physics teacher.
+In 1987, she graduated from Kyiv National University, Department of Physics, qualified as physicist (molecular physics), and physics teacher.